chmald/azure-linux-wordpress-local/README.md

 This images is using parent Azure App Services [parent image](https://hub.docker.com/r/appsvcorg/wordpress-alpine-php/).

 # Please note.
-This is for testing and proof of concept and should be used as
+This is for testing and proof of concept only and would recommend further changes be made to fit business need.

 ## Components
 This docker image currently contains the following components: